glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 # For example for your lifetime

 Are you a student, a worker or a retiree?
-Take the example of a worker, more precisely a professional software engineer full-time working exclusively for a unique company at the beginning of your career.
-By hoping, that it matches with your **auto-introspection**, else it could help you to do the same for your personal context.
-I give you here only a **partial overview** of how I can do, this example is not necessary my real usage of my personal time which is private.
+Take the example of a worker, more precisely a professional software engineer full-time working exclusively for a unique company at the beginning of its career.
+By hoping, that it matches to your **auto-introspection**, else the following could help you to do the same thing for your personal context.
+I give you here only a **partial overview** of how it can be done, this example is not necessary my real usage of my personal time which is private.

 {% include article-google-drawing.html title="Timescale of the human life"
 src="https://docs.google.com/drawings/d/e/2PACX-1vTP167tBMm4i3nTOrf72NzpkGNLuTAVMnsQqdasktHiuAnOx-AMG1G9We3qWRADeDgrfCC3EV2Oxwm7/pub?w=537&h=147"